-This Triple Chocolate Cheesecake has a chocolate cookie crumb base and a lusciously creamy chocolate cheesecake layer topped with swirls of decadent chocolate ganache.
-A chocolate lovers fantasy.
+This Triple Chocolate Cheesecake has a chocolate cookie crumb base and a lusciously creamy chocolate cheesecake layer.
+Topped with swirls of decadent chocolate ganache, it’s a chocolate lovers fantasy.
 Make it a Quadruple Chocolate Cheesecake with the addition of some chocolate truffle whipped cream.

 UPDATE SEPTEMBER 2014- This Triple Chocolate Cheesecake is a throwback recipe to the first day I started Rock Recipes back in September of 2007.
 On that day I posted a few recipes to get started and this was one of them, only because I already had photos of this cheesecake on my computer.